 - Improvement of the Anti-Racism Symposium feedback survey: Improved feedback from this annual event enables the school to refine and enhance the symposium.

 - Anti-racism installation: The installation depicted a representation of the most overt forms of this country's history of racism.
-It invited viewers' comments on slips of fabric hung from a clothes line surrounding the installation, and those scraps of fabric were stitched together to form a quilt now on display in the second-floor Lilly Hall conference room.
+It invited viewers' comments on slips of fabric hung from a clothes line surrounding the installation.
+Those scraps of fabric were stitched together to form a quilt, which is now on display in the second-floor Lilly Hall conference room.